MicrosoftDocs/cpp-docs/docs/cpp/ASAN/examples-calloc-overflow.md

+---
+title: "Calloc() overflow."
+description: "Source examples and live debug screen shots for calloc() overflow errors." ms.date: 02/05/2021
+f1_keywords: ["ASan","Address Sanitizer","memory safety","calloc() overflow", "ASan examples"]
+help viewer_keywords: ["ASan","Address Sanitizer","ASan examples","calloc() overflow"]
+---

-# calloc - overflow
+# Calloc - overflow

-The CRT function [calloc](https://docs.microsoft.com/en-us/cpp/c-runtime-library/reference/calloc?view=msvc-160) will allocate an array in memory with elements initialized to 0.
-The arguments can be calculated externally to create an impossible internal error that will lead to a NULL pointer.
+The CRT function [calloc](https://docs.microsoft.com/en-us/cpp/c-runtime-library/reference/calloc?view=msvc-160) will create an array in memory with elements initialized to 0.
+The arguments can create an internal error that will lead to a NULL pointer as the return value.

 ## Example